cemalec/BIFX551/week10/README.md

 ```

 You can create your own Shiny app easily from within RStudio by selecting "Shiny Web Application" from the "New File" option in the "File" menu of RStudio.

+## Publishing your App
+When you launch your shiny app within RStudio there is a "publish" button that will allow you to publish to https://www.shinyapps.io/ .
+In order to do this, you need to create an account, which is free.
+It is also possible to publish to your own site, but takes a bit more doing and is beyond the scope of this course (and me).